jtpio/jtpio.github.io/_drafts/js1k-2015-postmortem.md

 I entered the competition quite relaxed, considering it as a personal challenge rather than a real competition.
 In fact I could say it was my February 30 Day Challenge, so it somehow forced myself not to give up before the end!

-It was very fun and I learned **A LOT** of new stuff, especially regarding 3D graphics, the **raymarching algorithm** and some **shader programming**.
+It was very fun and I learned **a lot** of new stuff, especially about 3D graphics, the **raymarching algorithm** and some **shader programming**.

-One possible regret that the overall performance is in the end a bit poor on old machines.
+One possible regret is that the overall performance is a bit low.
 The code duplication is one of the factors, but there are probably some other reasons.
+Anyway, it is still possible to run the demo in a smaller window (less pixels) to reach a better framerate.

 Hopefully this presentation gives enough insight into the making of the demo, or at least makes you want to do your own compo next time!
 If there is anything that I got wrong, or if you want more details about a specific part, please let me know.